Xlocsinjr/progProject/README.md

 #### External components
 Most, if not all, visualizations will be made in JavaScript using d3.
 These scripts will then be loaded in by a html page.

+#### Difficulties
+- There might not be data for every country for chart 2 and 3.
+If necessary the range of countries can be limited to Europe only.